GaddoStaffu/QR-Attendance-System-with-Geofencing-and-Face-Authentication/README.md

 # QR-Based-Attendance-System - FastAPI Backend - In Development

-A QR Based Attendance System for USTP Alubijid with geofencing and face recognition technology for enhanced security and authentication.
+A QR Based Attendance System Capstone Project for USTP Alubijid with geofencing and face recognition technology for enhanced security and authentication.

 ## Front End